Homomorphisms between braid groups: The group of even braids

 Combining this with the equality $\bar \rho(\alpha_2)=\bar \alpha_1^k$, we conclude that

 As in the proof of Proposition~\ref{prop:numthy}(2), we consider the composition

 We apply this composition to the last equality.
-The left-hand side maps to 0 and the right-hand side maps to $2k(n-1)^2 \equiv 2k$.
+The left-hand side of the equality maps to 0 and the right-hand side maps to $2k(n-1)^2 \equiv 2k$.
 Thus $k$ lies in $\{0,n/2\}$.
-In either case $\alpha_2^2$ lies in the kernel, and so by Lemma~\ref{lem:wscc}, we have that $\bar \rho$ has cyclic image, as desired.
+In either case $\alpha_2^2$ lies in the kernel of $\bar\rho$, and so by Lemma~\ref{lem:wscc}, we have that $\bar \rho$ has cyclic image, as desired.